 - Uniswap: A crypto exchange that runs entirely on smart contracts.
-With the platform, investors can become a liquidity provider by supplying crypto to contracts and earn a share of the exchange fees.
+With the platform, investors can become liquidity providers by supplying crypto to contracts and earn a share of the exchange fees.

 There are many reasons that borrowers may want to take advantage of these platforms.
-Most importantly, borrowing crypto assets means that traders can keep their existing trades intact, which could result in a lower tax liability (e.g. short vs. long-term capital gains).
-As long as collateral is not sold or exchanged, then there are not taxes triggered on a loan itself.
+Most importantly, borrowing crypto assets means that traders can keep their existing trades intact, which could result in lower tax liability (e.g. short vs. long-term capital gains).
+As long as the collateral is not sold or exchanged, then there are no taxes triggered on a loan itself.

 DeFi Lending Tax Considerations

 The tax treatment of decentralized finance income depends on the type of activity and the underlying platform.
 Since capital gains tax rates can be significantly lower than ordinary income tax rates, investors should carefully consider the tax implications of a DeFi platform before committing capital to any given opportunity.

 Let’s take a look at two possibilities for DeFi lending:

 - Ordinary Income: DeFi lending platforms that pay earnings from interest directly to crypto balances (e.g. earning ETH from lending ETH) are typically subject to ordinary income tax since it’s similar to any other interest-bearing investment.